No matter the industry, technology is changing and even revolutionising how businesses work.

 Is fintech a threat to current financial services jobs?

-The Monetary Authority of Singapore has noted that the number of jobs in Singapore’s fintech and financial services industry grew by 7,800 over 2016 and 2017, and this trend is expected to continue in 2018 and beyond.
+The Monetary Authority of Singapore has previously noted that the number of jobs in Singapore’s fintech and financial services industry has grown, with this trend expected to continue.

 The fintech industry is evolving quickly but artificial intelligence and technology are not here to replace human beings; instead, they are meant to better our experiences and make things more efficient.
 Some roles can be automated, but these don’t require [intelligence] or the need to think.